 Dark Souls III is an action game where players get to role-play different heroes and complete the in-game campaign.
 The game quickly became popular and is available on different platforms such as Windows, Xbox One, and Play Station 4.

-The latest version of Dark Souls franchise is known to have stuttering issues where the FPS suddenly drops from a solid 60 to 1.
+The latest version of the Dark Souls franchise is known to have stuttering issues where the FPS suddenly drops from a solid 60 to 1.
 This happens randomly during playing and may make the game unplayable.
 The stuttering will feel like the screen’s pixels distorted and your actions might seem glitched when playing.
 This is a widespread issue with the release with numerous players experiencing it each day.

 What causes Dark Souls III to Stutter?